dotkernel/dot-maker/docs/book/v1/component/command.md

 ./vendor/bin/dot-maker command
 ```

+## Identify the target module

-`dot-maker` needs to determine in which module you want to create the new Command.
+`dot-maker` needs to know in which module you want to create the new Command.
 To determine this, it will prompt you to enter the name of an existing module:

 > Existing module name: